BA (Hons) Counselling (1st Class), Dip Couns, MBACP

 Pet Bereavement therapy

-I can offer a 30 minute initial session, so that we can get to know each other and see if we wish to continue with more sessions- £20
+I can offer an initial session, so that we can get to know each other and see if we feel comfortable working together for more sessions- £20

 You can either e-mail me via this website or telephone me to arrange an initial session.
 We will then decide a suitable time to suit you.